AdobeDocs/experience-platform.en/help/intelligent-services/content-commerce-ai/api/color-tagging.md

 **Color tagging (with mask)**

 This method uses a deep-learning based foreground extractor to identify objects in the foreground.
-Once the foreground objects are extracted, a histogram is computed over the dominant colors for both, the foreground and background regions, along with the entire image.
+Once the foreground objects are extracted, a histogram is computed over the dominant colors for both the foreground and background regions, along with the entire image.

 **Tone extraction**

-In addition to the variants mentioned above, one can configure the service to retrieve a histogram of tones for:
+In addition to the variants mentioned above, you can configure the service to retrieve a histogram of tones for:

 - The overall image (when using full image variant)
 - The overall image, and foreground and background regions (when using the variant with masking)